smnkrisz/HO-mouse/README.md

 ## You can say that this tool will be the new "Man's best friend".
-Or should we say Man's best friend for Home Office work?
+Or should we say Man's best friend for Home Office?

-You just push the nearest button and the mouse will move in a rectangle shape for 40 minutes & when you press the second button it will reboot the Pico and will stop the program.
+You just push the nearest button and the mouse will move in a rectangle shape for 40 minutes and will prevent the computer to go to slepp & when you press the second button it will reboot the Pico and will stop the program.

 ### You will need those parts to build your new friend:
 - Raspberry Pi Pico